opt command line parserThis document describes opt,

 -y 1989 ;set year=1989

-| and then the command line `birthday
+and then the command line `birthday @bd1.opt'

-@bd1.opt' conceptually expands to be the equivalent `birthday -m5
+conceptually expands to be the equivalent `birthday

--y 1997 -d 11 -y1989'.
-This is a completely valid command line, even
+-m5 -y 1997 -d 11 -y1989'.
+This is a completely

-though the 'y' option appears twice; it is the last value of a variable which
+twice; it is the last value of a variable which the program

-the program uses, in this case y=1989.
+uses, in this case y=1989.

-There is a useful abbreviation for files: @@ stands for the default options
+There is a useful abbreviation for files: @@ stands

-filename which is always the program name with the extension ".opt".
-Thus
+program name with the extension ".opt".
+Thus `birthday

-`birthday @@' is equivalent to `birthday
+@@' is equivalent to `birthday @birthday.opt'

-You can also write to an opt file; the directive
+You can also write to an opt file; the

-`%file.opt' writes the current options to the file
+directive `%file.opt' writes the current

-`file.opt' and then exits.
-Here, `%%', invoked for a
+Here, `%%', invoked for a program called

-program called `birthday', is an abbreviation for
+`birthday', is an abbreviation for `%birthday.opt'.

 2.3.3 Environment strings

-The program which uses the opt package can be instructed to look
+The program which uses the opt package

-for an environment variable for options.
-If birthday sets
+for options.
+If birthday sets `BIRTHDAY'

-environment string `BIRTHDAY=-m9 -y1989' is set, then running
+string `BIRTHDAY=-m9 -y1989' is set, then

-`birthday' is equivalent to running `birthday -m9
+running `birthday' is equivalent to running

-options, so they can be over-ridden: thus the command `birthday
+so they can be over-ridden: thus the command `birthday

--m10' resets m to be equal to 10 instead of m=9 suggested by the
+-m10' resets m to be equal to 10 instead of m=9

-environment string, but one still has y=1989.
-The environment string is
+suggested by the environment string, but one still has

-to keep typing them each time you run the program.
-In the UNIX C-shell you can
+to have to keep typing them each time you run the program.

-set an environment string with the `setenv' command:
+with the `setenv' command:

 setenv BIRTHDAY "-m9 -y1989"

-| while in the Bourne shell, you'd write
+while in the Bourne shell, you'd write

 BIRTHDAY="-m9 -y1989"